ttooccooll/can-my-lightning-wallet-pay-off-the-national-debt-app/README.md

-Check and see if you can pay off the national debt with your Alby wallet.
+Check and see if you can pay off the national debt with your lightning wallet.